First-Year Medical Student Program

 Interests in a specific scientific research project (if any) should be included the applicant’s Personal Statement.
 While we will attempt to pair mentors with students in accordance with their declared interests, this pairing is based on faculty availability and may not be feasible in all circumstances.

 Participants receive a stipend of $5,000 for the complete 10-week period.
-The stipend is not a salary; it is meant solely to subsidize all research-related expenses, housing, meals and travel.
+The stipend is not a salary; it is meant solely to subsidize housing, meals and travel expenses.

 - Personal information, including contact numbers and address